 BOLT creates awareness about careers in construction, provides financial support for post-secondary and skilled training programs, and fosters community and industry partnerships to provide the supports necessary for success.

 Through BOLT’s Speak Outs, Days of Discovery, Job Shadowing, and Financial Awards, we’ve seen young people transform their lives, maximize their potential and start meaningful careers in the construction industry.

 A Dedicated Employment Specialist

-BOLT recognized the importance of providing a personalized experience to youth seeking opportunities in the construction industry, and we now have a full-time Employment Specialist.
-Having someone on our team who works one-on-one with young people ensures no one falls through the cracks and their true potential can be realized.
+BOLT recognized the importance of providing a personalized experience to youth seeking opportunities in the construction industry, and now have welcomed a full-time Employment Specialist – complimenting the work of Tridel’s own Employment & Community Partnerships Manager.
+Having someone work one-on-one with young people ensures no one falls through the cracks and their true potential can be realized.

 Branded Youth Entrepreneurship Conference

-For the second year in a row, Tridel was a proud sponsor of the Branded Youth Entrepreneurship Conference.
+Tridel has been a proud supporter of the Branded Youth Entrepreneurship Conference for 5 years.
 This conference focuses on developing young entrepreneurs from priority neighbourhoods in the City of Toronto.
-Young people receive coaching from marketing experts, are introduced to current trendsetters and innovative business professionals, and get the opportunity to network with other young entrepreneurs.
-The conference also features a Pitch Contest, where Tridel’s very-own Danielle Feidler, SVP of Brand Experience, was a judge and helped make the decision to award $5,000 to be used for the winner to grow their idea.
-Andrea DelZotto, EVP of Tridel, delivered the closing to the conference where she encouraged youth to embrace their uniqueness and choose passion over what is easy.
+Young people receive coaching from marketing experts, are introduced to current trend-setters and innovative business professionals, and get the opportunity to network with other young entrepreneurs.
+The conference also features a Pitch Contest, where Tridel’s Winnie Chan was a judge in awarding this year’s winner: Soft and Butter.